 California’s implied consent law states that you consent to drug and alcohol tests if an officer has reason to believe you’re driving under the influence.
 If you refuse a blood or other chemical test, you face penalties such as fines, loss of license, and even jail time.
 Second or subsequent refusals can result in more severe penalties.
 Refusing the test does not mean you automatically escape an underage DUI.
 In fact, the officer could use your refusal against you as proof that you knew you would fail the test.

 Receiving a DUI while under the age of 21 can have lasting ramifications.
 Your car insurance premium will likely increase, or your company could drop your coverage altogether.
 You may be required to attend alcohol or safe driving classes.
 You will have DUI on your permanent record.
 You may also face additional penalties for other charges, such as possession of fake ID, minor in possession, or moving violations such as reckless driving.
 To increase your chances of reducing charges and penalties, you need strong, aggressive legal representation in your underage DUI defense.
 The defense attorneys at Graham Donath Law Offices, APC are experienced in representing people charged with underage DUI in California.
 We know the most appropriate strategies for defense, if applicable.
 We also know how the criminal court system operates.
 Our attorneys have a repertoire with local circuit judges from our years in the field.
 We can help you fight an underage DUI or at least reduce your penalties.
 Contact us to speak with an attorney about underage DUI defense.

 If you are facing a DUI charge, you need the help of a local DUI attorney in Southern California that will work with the prosecution to seek alternative solutions to jail time.
-At the Riverside Criminal Defense law office, we will work aggressively to protect your rights and reach the best solution we can.
+Our Riverside criminal defense lawyer, Graham D. Donath, will work aggressively to protect your rights and reach the best solution we can.
 Contact our office today for a free consultation.
 If interested in learning about DUI with drugs and California’s push to legalize marijuana, check out my expert round-up with a retired LA Chief of police and a Superior Court Judge.